joostvdg/keep-watching/docs/spring-boot-2-upgrade.md

 We upgraded the PostgreSQL database to version 16.
 * updated the docker-compose file to use the new version
 * update the properties in the pom.xml's (parent and child)

+## Upgrade To Spring Boot 2.7

+* update parent pom to Spring Boot 2.7.18
+*